 - It resulted in the destruction of 242 armoured vehicles and the air defence system

-The Armed forces are currently bloated and top-heavy.
+We are currently bloated and top-heavy.
 We have over 450 generals or above each costing £1 million a year in services and staff.
 This is 8 times what the Americans have for a similar-sized service.
-The reasoning for this is the various appointment we have to supply staff across NAto means we don’t want to send a Captain when everyone else is a general!
+The reasoning for this is the various appointment we have to supply staff across NATO means we don’t want to send a Captain when everyone else is a general!

-It needs to be cut back to 150 – enough to give cover for sickness training holidays and expansion when it’s needed.
+It needs to be cut back to 150 – enough to cover sickness training holidays and expansion when needed.

 The army has 510 regular Colonels and 33 regular infantry battalions -that gives 17 to command each battalion.
 Yes, that’s right 17 each!

-The Army has more Generals than tanks (and more horses than tanks!)
+Also, the Army has more horses than tanks.
 The Navy has more Admirals than ships.
 The Airforce has more Squadron Leaders than planes.
+Just saying.